-The following sections organize the configurable app templates available in Portal for ArcGIS into categories based on their purpose.
-Some configurable app templates appear in more than one category, as they meet multiple purposes.
+The following sections organize the ArcGIS Configurable Apps templates available in ArcGIS Enterprise into categories based on their purpose.
+Some templates appear in more than one category, as they meet multiple purposes.

-The final section in this topic discusses downloading and customizing these templates.
+The final section discusses downloading and customizing these templates.

 - Story Map Basic—Present a map through a minimalist user interface.
 Apart from the title bar and an optional legend, the map fills the screen.
 This is a good choice when you want the map to be the focus of the app.